The UNESCO site of Mycenae is one of the most important archaeological sites in Greece. Here’s some information about this popular attraction.

-That said, our suggestion is to spend more days in the Peloponnese.
-We have toured the Peloponnese quite a few times, and there’s always something new to discover!
+That said, my suggestion is to spend more days in the Peloponnese.
+I have toured the Peloponnese quite a few times, and there’s always something new to discover!

 Ancient Mycenae – Have you been?

 Have you been to Ancient Mycenae?
 Were you impressed by how advanced this ancient civilization was?
-Let us know in the comments!
+Let me know in the comments!

-Interested in finding out more abut ancient sites in Greece?
+Interested in finding out more about ancient sites in Greece?
 These other travel blog posts may be of interest:

 - The most important archaeological sites of Greece